lcombs15/Hydra-Battle/README.md

 If a head has no children, it can be chopped.
-If a head has children it cannot be chopped.
+If a head has children, it cannot be chopped.

 Any head chopped causes it's parent to duplicate itself and it's children (Minus head chopped) X times (X=2 by default)